 - where did Nelson Mandela die?

 - what was the name, “loony tunes” or “loony toons”?

 - what was the famous Star Wars dialogue?

 - did King Henry VIII eat chicken in the painting?

 - Have you eaten “froot” loops or “fruit” loops?

 Further, you can keep on adding as many questions as you want for your Mandela quiz.
 Always remember to save your questions.

 You can add an image in the description and ask questions regarding that image.
 For example in this Coca-Cola logo question.
-If you want to add a zing to the quiz, instead of putting an image in the description, add a GIF in your quiz
+If you want to add a zing to the quiz, instead of putting an image in the description, add a GIF to your quiz

 Step 3: Publishing the Quiz